Mastodon

 }

 This is the vulnerability.
 The server has no record of what it actually requested.
 It reconstructs the pending tool call from whatever the client sends.
+The documentation teaches you one pattern for one layer.
+It doesn’t tell you when to stop applying it.

 The attack

-Here’s what exploitation actually looks like.
 The legitimate approval request your frontend sends might look like this:

 POST /api/approve